awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 ### Step 1: Create an Auto Scaling Group<a name="policy-creating-asg-aws-cli"></a>

-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command to create an Auto Scaling group named `my-asg` using the launch configuration `my-lc`\.
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command to create an Auto Scaling group named `my-asg` using the launch configuration `my-launch-config`\.
 If you don't have a launch configuration that you'd like to use, you can create one\.
 For more information, see [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html)\.

 ```
-aws autoscaling create-auto-scaling-group --auto-scaling-group-name my-asg --launch-configuration-name my-lc --max-size 5 --min-size 1 --availability-zones "us-west-2c"
+aws autoscaling create-auto-scaling-group --auto-scaling-group-name my-asg --launch-configuration-name my-launch-config --max-size 5 --min-size 1 --availability-zones "us-west-2c"
 ```

 ### Step 2: Create Scaling Policies<a name="policy-creating-policy-aws-cli"></a>